Occupational Exposure

 Q: What compensation is available for HVAC technicians diagnosed with mesothelioma?

-Affected workers may pursue asbestos trust funds, personal injury lawsuits, workers compensation claims, and settlements from negligent manufacturers who failed to warn about asbestos hazards.
+Affected workers may pursue asbestos trust funds, personal injury lawsuits, workers compensation claims, and settlements from negligent manufacturers who failed to warn about the hazards.
 Our experienced mesothelioma lawyers can evaluate your specific situation and determine which compensation options apply.

 Were You Exposed to Asbestos as an HVAC Technician?

 If you or a loved one worked in HVAC and has been diagnosed with mesothelioma, you may be entitled to significant compensation.
-HVAC technicians who handled duct insulation, furnace materials, and other asbestos-containing products face serious health risks decades after exposure occurred.
+HVAC technicians who handled duct insulation, furnace materials, and other products containing the substance face serious health risks decades after exposure occurred.
 Contact our experienced mesothelioma lawyers for a free, no-obligation consultation, or take our free case assessment to learn about your options.
 We also provide information about HVAC technician asbestos exposure profile and can help you navigate the occupational exposure database to understand your exposure history better.

 Yvette Abrego